 These caloric amounts are automatically estimated by a plugin on my site and should be treated as an estimate only.

-I consider these the worlds best peanut butter cookies, but I may be more than a little bit biased…lol.
+I consider these the worlds best peanut butter cookies, but I may be more than a little bit biased by having been raised eating them…lol.

 Peanut Butter Cookie FAQ’s